adampridmore/vat-roadmap/source/documentation/backlog.html.md

 **Change of circumstances or client change of circumstances** | Allow sole traders, organisations and agent to make a **change to their circumstances (deregistration)** | Businesses and agents

 ## Long term

-Some text here explaining that the items below are the long term features.

 ***